Montana 529 Plan And College Savings Options

-For just tuition alone, the average undergraduate tuition for in-state residents is $5,282 for 2020.
-The cost of tuition in Montana has been rising at about 9% per year.
+For just tuition alone, the average undergraduate tuition for in-state residents is $4,547 for 2022.
+The cost of tuition in Montana has been flat for the last several years.

 See how this compares to the average cost of college here.
 Keep in mind the average student loan debt by graduating class here.